Ke'Bryan Hayes Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

+- The 9.2 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 10th in the league.

-- The Cardinals have the 14th-ranked team ERA across all league pitching staffs (4.54).
+- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.53).

-- Cardinals pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).
+- Cardinals pitchers combine to allow 17 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The Cardinals will look to Matz (0-2) in his third start this season.
+- Mikolas makes the start for the Cardinals, his fourth of the season.
+He is 0-1 with a 10.05 ERA and 15 strikeouts in 14 1/3 innings pitched.

-- His last time out was on Tuesday against the Colorado Rockies, when the left-hander threw 5 2/3 innings, surrendering six earned runs while giving up nine hits.
+- In his most recent appearance on Wednesday, the righty threw five innings against the Colorado Rockies, allowing six earned runs while surrendering 10 hits.

+- In three games this season, the 34-year-old has put up an ERA of 10.05, with 9.4 strikeouts per nine innings.
+Opponents are batting .420 against him.

 © 2023 Data Skrive.
 All rights reserved.